-Governor: Katy Burne is a reporter on the Americas credit desk at Dow Jones Newswires, a unit of Dow Jones & Co., where she has been employed for 2 years covering bonds and derivatives for the wire and contributing to the Wall Street Journal.
+Governor: Katy Burne is a staff reporter for the Wall Street Journal and Dow Jones Newswires, owned by Dow Jones & Co., where she has covered credit markets and derivatives for three years.
 Previously, she was managing editor of Derivatives Week, a Euromoney Institutional Investor newsletter, and before that she was managing editor of Power Finance & Risk, also at Euromoney.
 Katy has a post-graduate diploma in magazine journalism from Harlow Journalism Center in the U.K. and a BA from the University of Newcastle-on-Tyne in psychology.
-New to the NYFWA board, but an actor in the Follies since 2010, Katy lives in Brooklyn with her husband.
+An actor in the Follies since 2010, Katy lives in Brooklyn with her husband.

 Secy-Asst Treas: Stephen Foley is Markets Correspondent at the Financial Times, specializing in credit markets.
 He previously spent 13 years at The Independent in London and New York, latterly as Associate Business Editor.
 He has covered personal finance, the UK stock market and the global pharmaceuticals industry, and has been a newspaper share tipster and columnist.
 In March 2009, he was named Business and Finance Journalist of the Year at the British Press Awards for his coverage of the Credit Crisis.